 Thanks to the great efforts of the opposition party and the political advocacy activities of the Kosova Women's Network (KWN), the law on war victims was amended in February 2014, so it now includes women who experienced sexualised wartime violence.
 However, many survivors of rape and sexualised violence still see themselves confronted with severe problems concerning access to rehabilitation services, compensation and legal assistance.
 Thus according to Medica Gjakova the provision of legal support for women is the most important goal of the project.

 - Women belonging to an ethnic minority bear a double burden in Kosovo.
 Roma, Sinti or Askhali are exposed to violence and discrimination almost all over the country.
 In addition, most of these women live in abject poverty and under difficult social conditions.
 A violent atmosphere that is particularly tough on women often reigns in their settlements.

-Bosnia-Herzegovina: the cantons of Zenica Doboj, Central Bosnia, Una Sana, Bosnian Podrinje, Tuzla, Herzegovina-Neretva and the Republic of Srpska
+Bosnia and Herzegovina: the cantons of Zenica Doboj, Central Bosnia, Una Sana, Bosnian Podrinje, Tuzla and Republic of Srpska

 Kosovo: entire country

 - Support for survivors of sexualised wartime violence and other forms of gender-specific violence through direct holistic services: psychosocial counselling, gynaecological care, legal advice, incomegenerating measures

 - Training for health professionals as to improve access to trauma-sensitive health services

 - Advocacy and awareness-raising initiatives seeking to improve the access of survivors of sexualised wartime violence to compensation and justice